 6. What kind of treatments do you provide?

 Matthew E. Masters, Jr., MD does an extensive and detailed evaluation of each new patient and comes up with an individualized plan of care.
 The key to success is correct diagnosis and timely treatment.
 Suboxone maintenance, Alcohol Detoxification, and diagnosis and treatment of concurrent psychiatric conditions are all provided.

 7. What is the approach to care?

 Diagnosis and treatment of the patient is individualized, comprehensive, and goal directed.
 The patient-physician relationship is collaborative and oriented toward the restoration of function.
 Addicts or Alcoholics frequently have trouble in one of 6 areas of life: Romance, Finance, Health, Family, Work, or the Legal System.
-Dr. Masters addresses these problems as they arise and provides counseling where necessary.
+Matthew E. Masters, Jr., MD addresses these problems as they arise and provides counseling where necessary.

 No. All patients must be 18 or above.